Njumbi/Unit-Tests-For-Android-Room/ReadMe.md

 # Unit Testing In Android Room
 This is a basic application that will help a developer to learn about unit testing in android room.

-Its a basic application that displays names of people in a school class.
+It utilizes room to store and get data of people's name in a class room.

 # Table Of Contents